-Small (and easy to tow) camper trailers are the next big thing.
+Small camper trailers that are easy to tow are the next big thing.
 These are the best small travel trailers that weigh under 2,000 pounds!

 With so many Americans looking to travel as safely as possible, travel trailers have become extremely popular over the past several months.
 We recently purchased a 13 foot lightweight fiberglass camper (I’m calling it my tiny home on wheels) and it took me over a month to research the best camper trailers that are both lightweight and easy to tow.